In situ characterization of qubit control lines: a qubit as a vector network analyzer

-In the following we describe the experimental steps in more detail and directions for efficient implementation of the procedure.
-We tested our method on a standard circuit quantum electrodynamics system: a transmon qubit coupled to a readout resonator with local charge and flux lines.
+We describe the experimental steps in more detail and directions for efficient implementation of the procedure in Appendix 1.
+We have tested our method on a standard circuit quantum electrodynamics system: a Transmon qubit coupled to a readout resonator with local charge and flux lines.
 More specifically, we choose the QB~2 of a chip virtually identical to one used in Ref.~\cite{Steffen2013a}.

+With our method we characterized the complex transfer function in the range of 1 to 450\,MHz (Fig.~\ref{fig:amplitude_vs_offset}).
+Each point was taken with 4,096 averages at a repetition rate of 40\,kHz.
+The measurements at lower frequencies were limited by decoherence of the qubit.
+However, we point out that the low frequency part of the transfer function can be also measured with other methods with lower time resolution~\cite{Hofheinz2009,Johnson2011PhD}.

+At high frequencies our accuracy is limited by population of the higher levels for the resonant driving case and by the loss of signal contrast at large detunings in the off-resonant driving case.
+In addition, the amplitude reconstruction is more robust as it corresponds to the frequency of the oscillations while the phase is reconstructed from a ratio of their amplitudes.